 Is it possible to identify stronger and weaker areas in the learning environment based on the information you have gathered during the evaluation and analysis process?
 What can the reason for these be?
-Are there significant difference in experience between:

-- students identifying as female and male?
+Are there significant difference in experience between: - students identifying as female and male?

-international and national students?
+- international and national students?

 - students with or without disabilities?

-It appears that the stronger areas are related to the meaningful examples, the course organization and structure and the activities for collaboration as well as to get support.
+It appears that the stronger areas are related to the meaningful examples and the activities for collaboration as well as to get support.

 On the negative side, one should probably spend more time providing support for the problems and reformulating some of the aspects that appear to be more difficult for the students.
+The course organization needs to be improved.

-PRIORITIZED COURSE DEVELOPMENT What aspects of the course should be developed primaily?
+PRIORITIZED COURSE DEVELOPMENT

+What aspects of the course should be developed primaily?
 How can these aspects be developed in short and long term?

-A good strategy would be to have more workshops/interactive sessions, and that could be developed in the short term.
+A good strategy would be to have more workshops/interactive sessions, and that could be developed in the short term (note that there were some limitations in this regard due to COVID-19).
 One could probably have just 2 seminars and 3 workshops, and go deeper into some of the problem-solving strategies.
 Perhaps also some of the övningar can be split, so in one group the instructor solves the problems, whereas in the other one the students take a more active role.
 Furthermore, some ideas related to active learning could be added, such as questionnaires related to audiovisual material or additional reading activities for discussion.
 I will work more on blended learning and augmented-reality frameworks.
+I will try to keep the recordings when going back to normal lecturing, and I will improve the course structure,